SamYStudiO/es-theme-next-pixel/README.md

 Don't forget to remove '#' char on those lines if present.

+If you still have issues with 720p (mainly images replaced with white rectangle) **and you already have forced recalbox to run at 720p** you may try to allocate more gpu memory.
+Edit the same [config.txt](https://github.com/recalbox/recalbox-os/wiki/Edit-the-config.txt-file-(EN)) file, this time search for *gpu_mem_1024=384* and set it to *gpu_mem_1024=512*.

+**Warning: you'll have less memory allocated to CPU so this may lead to errors with some emulators.**

-If you still have issues with 720p (mainly images replaced with white rectangle) **and you already have forced recalbox to run at 720p** then you should switch to 480p package, images quality will be less sharp but you should be able to use lots of systems without issues.
+If you don't want to change memory settings then you should switch to 480p package, images quality will be less sharp but you should be able to use lots of systems without issues.

 **[DOWNLOAD es-next-pixel-1080p-1.0](https://github.com/SamYStudiO/es-next-pixel/archive/1080p.zip)**